-For example, let’s assume there’s an eCommerce store called AAA, with AAA.com as its legitimate website address.
-A malicious party then registered the “AAAstore.com” domain name and copy-pasted the original website’s content, so prospective buyers that originally looked to make the purchase from AAA.com may be tricked.
-This is the practice of cybersquatting, and as you can imagine, it can lead to damage to your brand’s reputation, a loss in customer loyalty, and ultimately a decrease in revenue.
+For example, let’s assume there’s an ecommerce store called AAA, with AAA.com as its legitimate website address.
+A malicious party then registered the “AAAstore.com” domain name and copy-pasted the original website’s content, so prospective buyers who originally looked to make the purchase from AAA.com may be tricked.
+This is an example of cybersquatting, and as you can imagine, it can lead to damage to your brand’s reputation, a loss in customer loyalty, and ultimately a decrease in revenue.

 In this case, the perpetrator can monetize the cybersquatting practice by either sending fake goods to customers who purchased on the fake website, stealing credit card information submitted on the website, or engaging in other nefarious scam tactics.
 Not only can this practice harm the buyer, but it can also ruin the legitimate website’s reputation and may even lead to legal repercussions that will drag your brand into an unwanted dialogue about poor quality or consistency.

 In the U.S. and many other countries around the world, cybersquatting is illegal.
-Both the ICANN (Internet Corporation for Assigned Names and Numbers) and the federal government have established legislations and policies in order to protect businesses and trademark owners from cybersquatting.
+Both the ICANN (Internet Corporation for Assigned Names and Numbers) and the federal government have established legislation and policies in order to protect businesses and trademark owners from different types of cybersquatting.

 The main legislation focused on combating cybersquatting or domain squatting is the ACPA (Anticybersquatting Consumer Protection Act), a federal law prohibiting people from registering domain names that are identical or similar to personal names or trademarked brand names.